user-10235/Python-Projects/README.md

 # Python-Projects
-This is a repository for python projects for a variety of applications, from beginner to advanced.
+This is a repository for python projects for a variety of applications with levels from beginner to advanced.

 Beginner Projects